 "I suppose so," Claus replies, impassive except for a few rapid blinks at the other's change of tone.

-"What's up with you and, uh…" the brown-haired boy doesn't miss the impatient look he's given, then.
+"What's up with you and, uh…" the black-haired boy doesn't miss the impatient look he's given, then.
 "Y'know, Ness?"

 Claus looks him straight in the eyes, and Ninten has the vague impression that he's asked the right question.
 "What are you talking about?"

 "I dunno, you act… weird around him," he begins, motioning vividly with his hands to cover for his lack of words.
-"It's… it's just weird, so I figured- actually, I don't really know what to figure there, so I guess the point is-"
+"It's… it's just weird, well, not weird, it's not that you act weird, but you're a bit different so I figured- actually, I don't really know what to figure there, so I guess the point is-"

 He remains quiet for a few seconds, and briefly wishes he were as eloquent and straight-forward as Claus as he formulates his question.
-"What do you… think of Ness?"
+"What do you… think of Ness?
+Is he like... your bestie or something?"

 "Oh."
 Ninten blinks.
 That was… simple.